theengs/gateway/docs/use/use.md

 ## Home Assistant auto discovery
 If enabled (default), decoded devices publish their configuration to Home Assistant so the latter can discover them.
 - You can enable/disable this with the `-D` or `--discovery` command line argument with a value of 1 (enable) or 0 (disable).
-- If you want to use Home Assistant discovery with other home automation gateways such as openHAB, set `-Dh` or `--hass_discovery` to 0 (disable).
 - You can set the discovery topic with the `-Dt` or `--discovery_topic` command line argument.
 - You can set the discovery name with the `-Dn` or `--discovery_device_name` command line argument.
 - You can filter devices from discovery with the `-Df` or `--discovery_filter` argument which takes a list of device model ID to filter.